rikedyp/link/docs/index.md

 To get started using Link, please read:

-* [Getting Started](GettingStarted/index.md) to see how to set up your first links, and learn about exporting existing application code to source files.
+* [Basic Usage](Usage/index.md) to see how to set up your first links, and learn about exporting existing application code to source files.
-* [Setting up your environment](GettingStarted/Setup.md) for a discussion of how to set up Link-based development and runtime environments.
+* [Setting up your environment](Usage/Setup.md) for a discussion of how to set up Link-based development and runtime environments.
 * [Technical Details and Limitations](Discussion/TechDetails.md) if you want to know about the full range of APL objects that are supported, and some of the edge cases that are not yet supported by Link.

 If you have an existing APL application that you want to move to Link, you might want to read one of the following texts first:

-* [Converting your workspace to text source:](GettingStarted/WStoLink.md) if you already have an existing body of APL code in binary workspaces.
+* [Converting your workspace to text source:](Usage/WStoLink.md) if you already have an existing body of APL code in binary workspaces.
-* [Migrating to Link 3.0 from SALT:](GettingStarted/SALTtoLink.md) if you are already managing text source using Link's predecessor SALT.
+* [Migrating to Link 3.0 from SALT:](Usage/SALTtoLink.md) if you are already managing text source using Link's predecessor SALT.

 ## Frequently Asked Questions